smatting/pointer-cc/README.md

 - `adjust-control` adjust the current control.
 What mouse pointer action is simulated depends on the configuration of current control element (See instrument configuration below)

 - `freewheel` start freewheeling.
 While freewheeling you can turn the adjustment knob (knob mapped to `adjust-control`) in one direction without it having any effect.
 When you turn the adjustment knob in the other direction freewheeling stops and the adjustment knob has its effect again.
+Freewheeling is useful if you don't have an endless rotary knob on your midi controller.

 The `[midi]` section updates automatically based on your MIDI settings within the application.